NextSDS Logo

 Suitable media

 If in laboratory setting, follow laboratory fire suppression procedures.
 Use appropriate fire suppression agents for adjacent combustible materials or sources of ignition.
 Water fog.
 Foam.
 Dry chemical powder.
-Carbon dioxide (CO $ _{2} $ ).
+Carbon dioxide (CO2).

 Specific hazards

 Combustion products may include carbon oxides or other toxic vapors.
+Thermal decomposition can lead to release of irritating gases and vapors.

 Instructions